embarklabs/embark/site/source/docs/contracts_imports.md

 ## Importing files

-If using Solidity it's possible to import other Smart Contract files inside a source file from the application's folders that are not explicitly defined in the `contracts` property of `embark.json`.
+If using Solidity it's possible to import other Smart Contract files inside a source file from the application's folders that are not explicitly defined in the `deploy` property of `embark.json`.

 ```
 import "another_folder/another_test.sol";